damianhakert/damianhakert.github.io/source/handbook/index.md

 ## Spending Company Money<a name="spending-company-money"></a>

-**Regular Compensation**

-1. Employees of our Dutch entity (GitLab B.V.) will get their salary wired on the 25th of every month, and can see their payslip in their personal portal on [HR Savvy's system](https://hr-savvy.nmbrs.nl/).
-1. Employees of our US entity (GitLab Inc.) have payroll processed semi-monthly through TriNet, and they can access their pay slips through the [TriNet portal](https://www.hrpassport.com).
-1. Contractors to GitLab (either entity) should send their invoices for services rendered to ap@gitlab.com
-   * For 'fixed fee' contracts, it is OK to send the invoice before the time period that it covers is over.
-For example, an invoice covering the period of March 1-31 can be sent on March 25.
-   * All invoices are internally reviewed, approved, and then payment is processed.
-   This is usually a fast process, but be aware that it can incur delays around vacations.

-**Other Business Related Expenses**

 1. Spend company money like it is your **own** money.
 1. You don't have to ask permission before making purchases in the interest of the company.
 When in doubt, do **inform** your manager before the purchase, or as soon as possible after the purchase.
 1. **File** your expense report 7 days after the end of the calendar quarter.